 Then, life intervened.
 Or, in my case, death.
 In the fall of 2016, my beloved older sister died after a bout of bad health.
 I succumbed to a long winter of grief — and ice cream.
 Lots and lots of ice cream.
 My walks diminished as my self-pity grew.
 And you know what happened next: weight gain.
 And I can regain with the best of them.

-So one day not long ago, sitting slumped in my armchair with my laptop, I received a call from Weight Watchers.
+So one day not long ago, sitting slumped in my armchair with my laptop, I received a call from WW.
 Would I write an essay about practicing perfect posture?
 I sat up.
 Yes, I would.
 It was like a sign — time to stand up.
 Straight.